dragos9326/media-server/README.md

 3. The media file and its subtitles are now available in the Plex library and can be streamed by the user.<br>
    The user can now watch the movie, music, or series and enjoy it with subtitles.
 4. The user can access the media file through the Plex app on their device of choice and begin enjoying the content.
+5. The user can add books in the Calibre repository and read them in Kavita.

 The user can repeat this process to add new movies, music, or series to their watchlist (Could request from Plex, Ombi, sync IMDB list etc..) and enjoy them on their media server.